 - Changes in mood

-If you want to avoid or reduce these symptoms, some of the steps you can take is to reduce your caffeine intake slowly and replace your daily caffeinated beverages with suitable replacements, like decaffeinated coffee.
+If you want to avoid or reduce these symptoms, some of the steps you can take are to reduce your caffeine intake slowly and replace your daily caffeinated beverages with suitable replacements, like decaffeinated coffee.

 Besides that, you should get enough sleep to keep yourself properly energized and reduce your fatigue to reduce your reliance on caffeinated drinks.
 Drinking more water is also important as dehydration leads to headaches and tiredness.

-If you need help quitting caffeine, this article is a must read.
+If you need help quitting caffeine, this article is a must-read.

 Is Bang the strongest energy drink?